munishsharma7442/kubernetes-cluster/README.md

-# Deploy kubernetes-cluster through terraform on AWS EC2
+# Deploy kubernetes-cluster using terraform - AWS EC2
 Use kind to deploy Kubernetes cluster